kids-first/kf-developer-handbook/docs/guides/pull_requests.rst

 ------------------------

-More often than not, when using our stardard branching strategy (see the :ref:`Branches` Guide), a pull request will be made against the master branch.
+More often than not, when using our stardard branching strategy (see the :ref:`guides/branches:Branches` Guide), a pull request will be made against the master branch.
 This indicates the intention to contribute code directly to the active head of the repository.
 However, there may be situtations where that is not desired.
 For example, if `Author A` opens a pull request `PR 1` for branch `feat-1` against the `master` branch, and `Author B` would like to offer contributions to the `feat-1` branch, then `Author B` may branch `feat-1` to `feat-2`, make suggested changes, then create `PR 2` for branch `feat-2` against `feat-1`.
 This would offer `PR 2` as a forum for changes to `PR 1`, which, once a consensus is reached, would be merged into `PR 1` and presumably then merged into the `master` branch.

 Pull Request Descriptions
 -------------------------